fanf2/kbd/README.md

 the case sandwich, so that only screw heads protrude on the top and bottom; then choose the flattest heads available.

-There is more variety of fixings for M3 screws.
+There is more variety of fasteners in M3 sizes.
 I'm going to try using [rivet nuts][] on the bottom because they only protrude 0.8mm.
 Rivet nuts are designed to be inserted into a metal panel; a riveting tool is inserted into the nut to squash it so that it wedges in the panel.